Is pasteurization good or bad? Why raw milk may be the better option

-Unfortunately, the high temperatures of the pasteurization process2:
+Unfortunately, the high temperatures of the pasteurization process may:2

-The Weston A. Price Foundation has even linked pasteurized milk to health problems including allergies, increased tooth decay, colic in infants, growth problems in children, osteoporosis, arthritis, heart disease and cancer.2
+Pasteurization may actually “kill” food and make it less nutritious.
+The Weston A. Price Foundation has even linked pasteurized milk to health problems, including allergies, increased tooth decay, colic in infants, growth problems in children, osteoporosis, arthritis, and heart disease.2

 According to Dr. Edward Howell, food heated above 118 degrees will destroy enzymes.3

-Here are some common pasteurized foods that may seem “healthy,” but are actually missing key enzymes and nutrients to keep you at your healthy best:
+Here are several common pasteurized foods that may appear “healthy,” but they’re actually missing key enzymes and essential nutrients:

 - Commercial sauerkraut

 These foods are best eaten live because they retain their original nutrients.
 In fact, there are many benefits to eating raw foods.

 It may help to know that: